AVR microcontrollers: Debugging interfaces

 The AVR offers several options for debugging, mostly involving on-chip debugging while the chip is in the target system.

 debugWIRE

 debugWIRE is Atmel's solution for providing on-chip debug capabilities via a single microcontroller pin.
-It is particularly useful for lower pin count parts which cannot provide the four "spare" pins needed for JTAG.
+It is useful for lower pin-count parts which cannot provide the four "spare" pins needed for JTAG.
 The JTAGICE mkII, mkIII and the AVR Dragon support debugWIRE. debugWIRE was developed after the original JTAGICE release, and now clones support it.

 JTAG

 The Joint Test Action Group (JTAG) feature provides access to on-chip debugging functionality while the chip is running in the target system.
 JTAG allows accessing internal memory and registers, setting breakpoints on code, and single-stepping execution to observe system behaviour.

 Atmel provides a series of JTAG adapters for the AVR: